SkylineCommunications/dataminer-docs/user-guide/Getting_started/Deploying_a_DMS_in_the_cloud.md

 Now that you are logged in, you can configure your DataMiner System to your specific preferences.

 > [!IMPORTANT]
-> We strongly recommend that you start by configuring security.
+> We strongly recommend that you **start by configuring security**.
+You should in the very least change the password for the *DataMinerAdmin* account, but it would be even better configure your own admin account and then remove the *DataMinerAdmin* account.
+Next, configure the necessary rights and privileges for the other users of your DataMiner System.
 See [User management](xref:User_management).